paulhamsh/Stick-Intercepter/README.md

 ## Installation instructions

+Install board manager and library for M5 Stick as per the M5 website.

 Using Arduino IDE, load the programs onto the two Sticks (one program each).

 ## Operating instructions